-India has a very vast higher education system, which is 3rd largest in the world after the USA and China.
+India has a vast higher education system, which is 3rd largest in the world after the USA and China.
 Over the last 3 decades, Indian higher education has witnessed significant growth.

 Higher education in India comprises Colleges, Universities, and Institutes offering Diploma, Undergraduate, Postgraduate, and Doctoral degree programs in various disciplines.